-Shrishtee Bajpai is a researcher-writer working at the intersections of environmental justice, social justice, more-than human governance, and systemic transformations.
-She is a member of Kalpavriksh, Vikalp Sangam, Global Tapestry of Alternatives and serves on the executive committee of Global Alliance for the Rights of Nature.
-You can often find her looking at birds, insects, bees and all things small, and shamelessly photographing them.
-She can also be found trying to sing, scribbling thoughts, and collecting books to read.
+Shrishtee Bajpai is a researcher-writer vorking at the intersections of environmental ustice, social justice, more-than human jovernance, and systemic transformations.
+She is a member of Kalpavriksh, Vikalp Sangam, Global Tapestry of Altern & we wat we your privacy erves on the executive committee of Global We use cookies to enhance your browsing experience, Alliance for the Rights of Nature.
+You can serve personalized ads or content, and analyze our traffic. often find her looking at birds, insects, bees By clicking "Accept All", you consent to our use of cookies. and all things small, and shamelessly photographing them.
+She can also be found Customize Reject All Accept All rying to sing, scribbling thoughts, and collecting books to read.